qlu-lab/GV-paritioning-tmp/README.md

-# GV-paritioning: Partitioning heritability and genetic covariance by direct and indirect paths
+# GV-paritioning: partitioning heritability and genetic covariance by direct and indirect paths

 ## Introduction

+GV-paritioning is a statistical framework to estimate the variance and covariance components of direct/indirect genetic effects on two traits using data from a limited number of families.

 ### Prepare following files